samerawada92/gitbookHelp/user-guide/web-terminal/user-widgets/options.md

 Option is a contract in which a party that owns the option has the right \(but not obligation\) to purchase \(Call\) or sell \(Put\) a specific asset at a pre-defined \(strike\) price within a specific time frame.
 The counter party in this transaction is the writer of the option that in exchange for a premium agreed to purchase or sell the asset.
 Both the writer and the owner of the option make opposite bets on the price of the underlying asset: if its market price is better than the strike price, the owner of the option realizes a profit; if the strike price is better, the writer of the options realizes a profit.

-ETNA Trader features powerful option trading functionality that enables traders to buy and sell call and put options as well as enter into complex strategies.
+TTG-SIM Trader features powerful option trading functionality that enables traders to buy and sell call and put options as well as enter into complex strategies.
 By default, all widgets related to options trading are available on the **Options** tab of TTG-SIM Trader's Web Terminal.

 ![](../../../.gitbook/assets/screenshot-2020-03-20-at-20.34.44.png)